-The installation will be free to view from Tower Hill and the Tower concourse.
+See the installation for free from Tower Hill and the Tower concourse.

-Early release £5 tickets for the Moat itself are now sold out.
+Please note, tickets for the Moat have now sold out.

-Why not also enjoy the full Tower experience with a discounted Tower of London ticket, which offers entry to all other public areas of the Tower after 15:00?
-For more information, please visit our FAQs page.
+Enjoy the full Tower experience with a discounted Tower of London ticket, which offers entry to all public areas of the Tower (except the Moat) after 15:00.
+Visit our FAQs page for more information.

 As the nation commemorates the centenary of the end of the First World War, a new installation at the Tower of London, Beyond the Deepening Shadow: The Tower Remembers will fill the moat with thousands of individual flames: a public act of remembrance for the lives of the fallen, honouring their sacrifice.

 This new artistic tribute by Designer Tom Piper and Sound Artist Mira Calix will run for eight nights, leading up to and including Armistice Day 2018.
 The installation also brings together the work of Creative Director Deborah Shaw, Lighting Designer Phil Supple, Staging and Movement Anna Morrissey and Flames and Mist Effect Mike Jones.

 Beyond the Deepening Shadow is an evolving installation, which will unfold each evening over the course of four hours, between 17:00 and 21:00 each evening, with the Tower moat gradually illuminated by individual flames.

 The unfolding visual spectacle will be accompanied by a specially-commissioned sound installation; a sonic exploration of the shifting tide of political alliances, friendship, love and loss in war.

 At the centre of the sound installation lies a new choral work, One lighted look for me by Sound Artist Mira Calix with words from War Poet Mary Borden’s Sonnets to a Soldier.